 The longer your journey, the greater the chance that your reptile’s temperature will deviate from the optimum.
 For example, walking down the street in the summer with your tortoise is unlikely to cause any problems.
 Driving it to the local vets in cooler weather also probably won’t cause him any real discomfort.
 But stick him on a boat for a week in winter and you could be having problems.

 The important point to note is this: the longer your journey, the more attention you’ll need to pay to your pet.
-Longer journeys pose higher risks, which is why many people choose to rely on a reptile shipping expert for longer distances rather than take unnecessary risks themselves.
+Longer journeys pose higher risks, which is why many people choose to rely on a reptile courier for longer distances rather than take unnecessary risks themselves.
 These experts ship pets all round the world on a daily basis and know exactly how to keep your reptile safe and sound.

 Insulation Is Your Friend